Soumavo-02/CV-website/README.md

-#  This is a portfolio website created using only HTML.
+#  This is a resume website created using only HTML.
 This is my first website created from scratch.